zw627/helsinki-journey-planner/README.md

 # Helsinki Journey Planner

 A web app that provides real-time itinerary information for the public transport in Helsinki Metropolitan Area.
-Extremely lightweight and absolutely no trackers.
+The app is extremely lightweight, and it has absolutely no trackers.
 [Try it here](https://helsinki-journey-planner.com).
 Or use the [mirror](https://helsinki-journey-planner.netlify.app/).

 ![Home Page](https://github.com/zw627/helsinki-journey-planner/blob/master/README.jpg)